erdmarin/sa-portfolio/README.md

 ## Security Considerations

-- **Network isolation** — ECS tasks run in private subnets.
-The ALB is the only internet-facing component.
-Security groups permit only ALB-originated traffic to reach ECS tasks on the container port.
+- **Network isolation** — ECS tasks run in public subnets with public IPs assigned in this implementation.
+Security groups restrict all inbound access to ALB-originated traffic only.
+Private subnets with NAT Gateway is the documented production path.
 - **Least-privilege IAM** — each service has its own task role scoped to only the AWS APIs it calls.
 The per-service breakdown is documented in the Services and Terraform sections above.
 - **OIDC for CI/CD** — GitHub Actions assumes an IAM role via OIDC.
 No static AWS credentials are stored as repository secrets.
 Credentials are valid only for the duration of the pipeline run.
 - **ECR private registry** — all images stored in private ECR repositories with IAM authentication and automated vulnerability scanning on every push.